tfgg/yournextmep/_candidates/eu2014/conservative/emma-mcclarkin.md

 person: emma-mcclarkin
 region: east-midlands
 party: conservative
-title: East Midlands - Conservative Party - Emma McClarkin
+title: Emma McClarkin is running for MEP in East Midlands for the Conservative Party
 incumbent: true
 ---